CODAIT/max-central-repo/contribution.md

 ## Merge approval

-Every pull request requires approval from a maintainer who is not the author of the pull request.
+Every pull request requires approval from one maintainer who is not the author of the pull request.

 ## Does the proposed model or code change have positive impact?